-This exercise is much more complicated, and one of the most challenging exercises I've ever played.
-But once you have mastered it, it is also the most beneficial exercise you will have learned.
-It improves the muscle movement between all the fingers, and also challenges your chromatic playing.
-Do the same thing as you did with the last exercise, once you complete it move up to the next fret and stop when your pinky is at the 12th fret.
+This exercise improves the muscle movement between all the fingers and also challenges your chromatic playing.
+Do the same thing you did with the last exercise; once you complete it, move up to the next fret and stop when your pinky is at the 12th fret.

 This exercise is designed to improve your playing when forming chords.
 Make sure you let the notes ring out, playing each note clearly.

 And that's it!
-Master these five exercises and you will find that your muscle memory and guitar technique has improved greatly!
-It will also be easier to learn new licks and riffs due to the excellent muscle memory you will have built in your fingers.
-Good luck!
+Master these five exercises, and you will find that your muscle memory and guitar technique have significantly improved!
+It will also be easier to learn new licks and riffs due to the excellent muscle memory you will have built-in your fingers.